kaltura/playkit-ios/docs/Offline.md

 # Playback

-Call `LocalAssetsManager.createLocalMediaEntry(for:localURL:)`.
-Returns a PKMediaEntry ready to play.
+Call `LocalAssetsManager.createLocalMediaEntry(for:localURL:)`, returns a PKMediaEntry ready to play.